fpcorso/data-blog/content/deploying-pelican-netlify.md

 Summary: Ready to deploy your static site built by Pelican?
 Learn how to deploy to Netlify!
 Status: published

 In [my previous article](https://frankcorso.dev/setting-up-pelican-static-site-generator.html), I wrote about how to create a Pelican site.
 But, creating a site is only half the setup.
-You need to host the site somewhere in order for people to actually see it.
+You need to host the site somewhere in order for people actually to see it.

 There are many different ways to host a site including: hosting on GitHub Pages, AWS, and Digital Ocean.
 But, one of the simplest solutions for a static site is using [Netlify](https://www.netlify.com).
 Even better, they have a free plan!

 ## Add A Requirements File
 First, we want to make sure we have our `requirements.txt` file added to our project.
-This is a standard file in Python projects to ensure the environment the script is run contains all the dependencies needed.
+This is a standard file in Python projects to ensure that the environment the script is run in contains all the dependencies needed.

-Netlify will install the dependencies (specifically Pelican) when deploying so it's important we have this file.
+Netlify will install the dependencies (specifically Pelican) when deploying, so it's important we have this file.

-The file itself only needs to have pelican but you may need to add others if you have added other packages for running your site.
+The file itself only needs to have pelican, but you may need to add others if you have added other packages for running your site.

 ```
 pelican[Markdown]